learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 ## Histograms and Central Tendency

-We have already seen how to draw histograms for a given set of values.
-Histograms can also be used as an additional aid to help decide between different measures of central tendency.
+Histograms are a type of plot used to show the distribution of a single variable.
+The x-axis shows bins of values present in the dataset, and the y-axis shows a count of the number of cases falling into each bin.

-> A histogram is a type of graph in which the x-axis lists categories or values for a dataset, and the y-axis shows a count of the number of cases falling into each category.
+They can be used as an additional aid to help decide between different measures of central tendency.

 For the sample data above, let's draw a histogram for retirement ages.